Markham residents gather to support mayor elected for 2nd time despite 20 year old mail fraud conviction

 MARKHAM, Ill.
-(WLS) -- Re-elected just a few weeks ago, Roger Agpawa is the mayor of Markham, but how much longer he will serve is now an open question.
+(WLS) -- Despite being re-elected just a few weeks ago, Markham Mayor Roger Agpawa isn't sure how much longer he will be allowed to serve.

 An appellate court overturning a lower court decision Thursday that goes back to 2018 when Agpawa was allowed to take office despite being convicted of mail fraud more than 20 years ago.
 In Illinois, felons are not allowed to hold municipal office.